 - Hilltop Child Development Center - located on the KU campus, has an income-based payment plan.
 Priority is given to the children of KU students, faculty and staff.

-- Edna A. Hill Child Development Center
+- Edna A. Hill Child Development Center - also located on the KU campus.

-This is a non-profit membership and service organization committed to developing programs to support early childhood care and education in Douglas County, Kansas.
 If you are looking for information about childcare licensing, or what type of questions to ask your potential childcare facility, this association does a great job of putting resources together.

 Steps to Take by the Lawrence-Douglas County Health Department